 Founder of the Resonance Science Foundation

-The Connected Universe, a feature length documentary film, was produced based on Haramein’s discoveries and their potential for generations to come.
+The Connected Universe, a feature length documentary film, released in 2016 and narrated by Sir Patrick Stewart, was produced based on Haramein’s discoveries and their potential impact on generations to come.

 Haramein’s findings are focused on a fundamental geometry of space that connects us all; from the quantum and molecular scale to cosmological objects in the Universe.